jes/ngindock/demo/README.md

 We'll have nginx listening on port 3000, and our application container alternating between ports 3001 and 3002 with each deployment.

+This has been tested on Ubuntu 20.04 LTS.

 1. Install nginx, for example:

     $ sudo apt install nginx-light